FE Exam Passing Score

 The NCEES® scoring criteria are entirely different from the typical criteria students are used to seeing.
-The FE Exam is different for each examinee, and the scoring is done through a standard scale, which removes all bias.
+The fundamental of the engineering exam is different for each examinee, and the scoring is done through a standard scale, which removes all bias.

 The minimum ability score is the base level passing score that the NCEES® has decided ahead of time for each exam period, and these numbers change per test intake.
 It is imperative to know what the test scores mean to ace this test to the best of your ability.

 This article will discuss the scoring process that NCEES® uses, the FE exam passing score, results, and the diagnostic report.
 Moreover, we will also share some FE exam tips to help you achieve better results.

 Although we have already discussed the NCEES® scoring process in the intro of this blog, what we haven’t discussed yet are the intricacies.